NEWS :

 Slaughterhouse :

-With the improved landing ramp, we are still hoping for drinking troughs for the pigs, showering in the stunning ramp and mandatory use of the stunner for the cattle.
+The number of pigs has slightly increased but has not reached previous records.
+We are still hoping for drinking troughs for the pigs, a shower in the stunning ramp, and the mandatory use of a stunner for cattle.

 Carabaos :